pavelmc/amake/README.md

 **Remember:** No payment of whatsoever is required to use this code: this is [Free/Libre Software](https://en.wikipedia.org/wiki/Software_Libre), nevertheless donations are very welcomed.

-If you like to contribute in any way please contact the author at pavelmc@gmail.com dot com for instructions on how to do it.
+If you like to contribute in any way please contact the author at pavelmc@gmail.com for instructions on how to do it.

 Thanks in advance and enjoy the ride.